bzon/ecr-k8s-secret-creator/README.md

 This application is like a running cron job that does `aws ecr get-login`, creates a docker config.json file, then create Kubernetes secret out of it.

+**WARNING!!** If you need to run this in production environments, please build your own Docker image by following the [How To Build this Project](#how-to-build-this-project) step.

 ## How does it work?

 * Deploy this application as a Pod in the namespace to create the Secret.